-The World's Most Used Variation Analysis Software
+The Most Powerful Tolerance Analysis Software

-3DCS Variation Analyst CAA V5 Based (3DCS for V5) is an integrated software solution in CATIA V5 that simulates product assembly and part tolerance 3D stack-ups through Monte Carlo Analysis and High-Low-Mean (Sensitvity) Analysis.
+3DCS Variation Analyst CAA V5 Based (3DCS for V5) is an integrated software solution in CATIA V5 that simulates product assembly and part tolerance 3D stack-ups through Monte Carlo Analysis and High-Low-Mean (Sensitivity) Analysis.

-Gain New Insight Into Your Design
+Gain Greater Insight Into Your Design

-Simulating products in a digital environment gives engineers the ability to account for variation in key areas, reducing rework, non-conformance and scrap at final assembly early in the design phase when changes are least expensive.
+Simulating products in a digital environment gives engineers the ability to account for variation in key areas; reducing rework, non-conformance and scrap at final assembly early in the design phase when changes are least expensive.

 The 3DCS technology brought our commitment to product quality and safety by design to an even higher level.
 The tool not only can quantify our technical decisions but truly helps our IPD teams to numerically and visually discuss spatial dimensional variations and its management early in the design phase.

 Daniel C. da Silva, Embraer Tolerance Analysis Team Leader, Embraer